 How to set up a limited company in the UK

-A guide to setting up a UK private limited company and what this structure means for your small business in terms of tax and responsibilities.
+Find out how to set up UK private limited company and learn about what this structure means for your small business in terms of tax and responsibilities.

-When you first set up in business it’ll most likely be as a sole trader, which means you’re essentially self-employed.
+When you first set up in business it will often be as a sole trader, which means you’re essentially self-employed.

 However, after you’ve been trading for a while it may make more sense to set up a private limited company.